Dec 09, 2021

 Reggio Emilia examples

-Here are some examples of Reggio Emilia
+Here are some examples of Reggio Emilia in the classroom:

 - Digging and pouring in a sensory table